NikhilBagwe/web-dev-notes/11 - Angular Advanced.md

 ## Grouping of Form Controls :

 - We can find all the form controls present in the FormGroup under "controls" property.
-- There are 3 ways:

-### 1. Create a FormGroup inside a FormGroup :

 - First step is to create a FormGroup inside a FormGroup and put formControls inside it.

 ```js